Hyperholomorphic sheaves and new examples of hyperkaehler manifolds

 A holomorphic bundle is called {\bf indecomposable} if it cannot be decomposed onto a direct sum of two or more holomorphic bundles.

 The following fundamental theorem provides examples of Yang-\--Mills bundles.

-\theorem (Uhlenbeck-Yau) Let B be an indecomposable holomorphic bundle over a compact K\"ahler manifold.
+\theorem ( Uhlenbeck- Yau) Let B be an indecomposable holomorphic bundle over a compact K\"ahler manifold.
 Then $B$ admits a Hermitian Yang-Mills connection if and only if it is stable, and this connection is unique.

 {\bf Proof:} \cite{_Uhle_Yau_}. \endproof

 \proposition Let $M$ be a hyperk\"ahler manifold, $L$ an induced complex structure and $B$ be a complex vector bundle over $(M,L)$.
 Then every hyperholomorphic connection $\nabla$ in $B$ is Yang-Mills and satisfies $\Lambda(\Theta)=0$ where $\Theta$ is a curvature of $\nabla$.